MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 <!-- ---------- -->
 ###### Failure kind

-Due to historical reasons, _failure kind_ is a combination of process kind (browser, renderer, gpu, ...) and failure (exit, unresponsiveness).
+`ProcessFailedKind` is a combination of the process purpose (browser, renderer, gpu, etc.) and failure (exit, unresponsiveness).
 Your application can use _failure kind_ to determine the process that has failed.
 Renderer processes are further divided in _main frame_ renderer (`RenderProcessExited`, `RenderProcessUnresponsive`) and _subframe_ renderer (`FrameRenderProcessExited`).
 For more details about the conditions under which each specific _failure kind_ is used, see:

 ##### [.NET/C#](#tab/dotnetcsharp)